by Dan Millman: Centuries ago, a wanderer came upon another lone traveler walking serenely through a forest in India.

 We discover that life is a series of moments: neurotic moments, intelligent moments, and awakened moments.
 Some explorers tell dramatic stories about their wake-up calls.
 Others keep it to themselves and smile, remembering Lao Tzu’s note that “Those who Know do not speak (of it) and those who speak (of it) do not know.”
 Because It, as Alan Watts might remind us, is beyond words.
 Yet words can provide a wake-up call, and at least point the way.

 So we come to the end of these brief notes with the following words: What happens after awakening?
 Everything changes, yet nothing changes.
 As the Zen proverb goes: “Before enlightenment, chopping wood and carrying water; after enlightenment, chopping wood and carrying water.”
 Even so, a single liberating glimpse of reality as it is may represent the most profound and important ‘nothing’ a human being may experience.

 Dan Millman, a former world champion athlete, coach, martial arts instructor, and college professor, is author of Way of the Peaceful Warrior (adapted to film in 2006), and numerous other books read by millions of people in 29 languages.
 Dan teaches worldwide and has influenced people from all walks of life, including leaders in the fields of health, psychology, education, business, politics, sports, entertainment and the arts.

-Soon to be released The Hidden School (North Star Way, June 2017), the long-awaited final adventure in the international bestselling Way of the Peaceful Warrior saga, Dan Millman takes his readers on an epic spiritual quest across the world to find the link between everyday life and transcendent possibility.
+The Hidden School (North Star Way, June 2017), the long-awaited final adventure in the international bestselling Way of the Peaceful Warrior saga, Dan Millman takes his readers on an epic spiritual quest across the world to find the link between everyday life and transcendent possibility.
 Join Dan on his search and begin or continue your own journey toward awakening.